Jin Boyang: 2025–2026 season: Milano Cortina Olympics

-In October, it was announced that at the Chinese Skating Association's request, Jin had left Toronto and returned to Beijing to train under longtime coach, Xu Zhaoxiao, full-time.
+Prior to the season, Jin left Toronto and returned to Beijing to train under longtime coach, Xu Zhaoxiao, full-time.

 He opened his season at the 2025 Cup of China, where he finished in fifth place.
-"I'm relatively happy because I didn't pop or fall on any of the jumps,' he said after the free skate.
+"I'm relatively happy because I didn't pop or fall on any of the jumps," he said after the free skate.
 "I still need to work on some mistakes for the next competition and improve the program."
 Two weeks later, Jin placed fourth at 2025 NHK Trophy with a season's best score for both the free skate and total score.